Dušan Kecman

-Dušan Kecman (Serbian Cyrillic: Душан Кецман; born November 6, 1977) is a Serbian professional basketball executive, coach and former player.
+Dušan Kecman (Serbian Cyrillic: Душан Кецман; born November 6, 1977) is a Serbian professional basketball executive and former player.
 During his playing career, he played both shooting guard and small forward positions.

 Club career

 Kecman started his basketball career with KK Beopetrol and he stayed there until the summer of 2001.
 He then transferred to FMP Železnik where he spent the entire 2001–02 season.
 In the summer of 2002, he moved to Partizan Belgrade and stayed there for two full seasons before leaving in the summer of 2004.

 During the 2004–05 season he played for Makedonikos, Efes Pilsen and Oostende.
 In July 2004, Kecman signed with Greek team Makedonikos that will participate in the ULEB Cup next season.
 In December 2004, Kecman, along with teammate Dušan Jelić, decided to leave the club because of problems with payments.
 Only two weeks after, he signed with EFES Pilsen.
 Only a few months later, Kecman parted ways with the Turkish club and signed with Oostende, the last club he played for in that season.

-He played the 2005–06 season in the Ukraine for Kyiv.
+He played the 2005–06 season in Ukraine for Kyiv.
 In July 2006, he moved back to Partizan Belgrade.

 On July 1, 2008, Kecman signed a two-year contract with the Greek League club Panathinaikos.
 On 16 June 2009, he was waived by the club after only one season.

 He signed with Partizan Belgrade again on September 1, 2009.
 In 2010 he was involved in a memorable moment as he shot a last-second buzzer beater against Cibona as Partizan won the Adriatic League.

 In August 2012 he signed a one-year contract with French team Chorale Roanne Basket.
 In August 2013, he signed with AS Monaco Basket.
 He was released after only four games.